 Does Cranberry Sauce Have A Lot Of Sugar?

 Most store-bought cranberry sauces have a lot of sugar!
-However, this homemade cranberry sauce can be made sugar-free.
+This homemade cranberry sauce can be made sugar-free with a sugar-free sweetener.

 Can Cranberry Sauce Be Made Ahead Of Time?